Tower 42: Lighting display

 In June 2012, a Capix LED multi-media lighting system was installed around levels 39 to 45.
 This replaced the previous high-energy floodlighting at the top of the building.
-The lighting system is formed of thousands of pixels mounted on a chain netting that is affixed to the surface of the building.
+The lighting system forms thousands of pixels mounted on a chain netting that is affixed to the surface of the building.
 Each pixel is formed of three RGB LED units, allowing a variety of lighting designs and colours to be displayed.
 The system was designed by SVM Associates and Zumtobel.

 The display featured the Olympic Rings during the London 2012 Olympic Games and the Paralympic Agitos during the London 2012 Paralympic Games.

 Ranking among London high-rise buildings

 The National Westminster Tower was the tallest building in London and the United Kingdom for 10 years.
-At its completion in 1980, it claimed this title from the 177 m 189-metre (620 ft) with antenna Post Office Tower, a transmission tower located at 60 Cleveland Street in Fitzrovia, London.
+At its completion in 1980, it claimed this title from the 177 m 189-metre (620 ft) with antenna Post Office Tower, a transmission tower located in Fitzrovia.

-As of 2022, Tower 42 is now the sixth-tallest tower in the City of London, and the eightheenth-tallest in London overall.
+By 2022, Tower 42 was the sixth-tallest tower in the City of London, and the 18th-tallest in London overall.